MICHIGAN SHADOW TOWN: Sparr, in Otsego County

 So even though the town of Sparr is a faint shadow of the brawling lumber town it once was, the Sparr Mall is there to visit, and the old schoolhouse is just west down the road to check out.
 The Dover Township Hall is also a photo op, located about 2 1/2 miles north (SEE PHOTOS).

-Start planning your Michigan roadtrip early and add this historic little Michigan town to your itinerary!
+Add this historic little Michigan town to your roadtrip itinerary!